theroyakash/weightedlossfunction/README.md

-# weightedlossfunction
+# Weighted loss function
- Weighted Loss function and why it's better.
+ Weighted Loss function and why it's better than the regular loss functions.